About Mount Blue Sky Scenic & Historic Byway

-If you are looking to drive the Mount Evans Scenic & Historic Byway there is a New Timed Entry Ticket Reservations System in place to reduce wait times, lines, and crowding at welcome stations, visitors’ centers, and attractions.
+If you are looking to drive the Mount Blue Sky (Formerly Mount Evans) Scenic & Historic Byway there is a Timed Entry Ticket Reservations System in place to reduce wait times, lines, and crowding at welcome stations, visitors’ centers, and attractions.
 Dispersing visitors across the days and weeks will reduce impacts on wildlife and improve available parking.
-The new system should reduce crowding, allowing for proper social distancing and creating a more enjoyable and safer outdoor experience.
+The new system reduces crowding, allowing for proper social distancing and creating a more enjoyable and safer outdoor experience.

 Please be safe out there this summer. #CareforColorado and #RecreateResponsibly and #VisitClearCreek and #ClearCreekCounty

 Clear Creek County is the gateway to the Rocky Mountains.
 Located just west of Denver along Interstate 70, Clear Creek has 396 square miles of public lands to explore, as well as four mountain peaks above 14,000 feet.
 Clear Creek is comprised of charming mountains towns Idaho Springs, Downieville, Lawson, Empire, Georgetown, and Silver Plume, which are all along the I-70 corridor.
 Learn more about Clear Creek County here.